manageyourproject/manageyourproject/README.md

 ```
 Note the quotes around build cart.
 For names that have spaces in them, these are needed, otherwise myp will produce two projects: 'build' and 'cart'.

+Since this is the first time you've issued an myp command, you will be prompted to allow myp to create a config file, and asked to enter your name and email address.
+It should be noted that myp is not doing anything with your email or name, except storing it in the config file to have labels of who is creating tasks, projects, and what work someone has done on a task, much like git does.

 So now you have your project!
 Time to manage it.
 Add a task to it.
 (Note: because you just created it, it will be the 'active project' and so new tasks will by default be added to it, and not any other projects)
 ```bash